On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Related Results

-Results on approximating a large class of analytic germs of diffeomorphisms were proved in the paper of Loray \cite{Loray}, particularly Th\'{e}or\`{e}me 3.2.3 in this work where he uses a pseudo group induced by a non-solvable subgroup of diffeomorphisms to approximate all diffeomporphisms which map one prescribed point to another with only very mild restrictions.
-Although we cannot rule out the possibility that these results could be used to obtain a version of our Theorem \ref{thetheorem}, this would be far from immediate.
-For example, pseudogroups are closed under taking inverses (see D\'{e}finition 3.4.1 in \cite{Loray}).
-In our context, we can at best only approximate inverses, e.g. the suitable inverse branch of $P_\lambda$ on $U_\lambda$ which fixes $0$, these are only approximations.
+Results on approximating a large class of analytic germs of diffeomorphisms were proved in the paper of Loray \cite{Loray}, particularly Th\'{e}or\`{e}me 3.2.3 in this work where he uses a pseudo-group induced by a non-solvable subgroup of diffeomorphisms to approximate all germs of conformal maps which send one prescribed point to another with only very mild restrictions.
+Although we cannot rule out the possibility that these results could be used to obtain a version of our Theorems \ref{thetheorem} and \ref{abitmore}, this would be far from immediate.
+For example, pseudo-groups are closed under taking inverses (see D\'{e}finition 3.4.1 in \cite{Loray}).
+In our context, we can at best only approximate inverses, e.g. the suitable inverse branch of $P_\lambda$ on $U_\lambda$ which fixes $0$.
 Moreover, one would need to be able to compose many such approximations while still ensuring that the resulting composition would be close to the ideal version, as well as being defined on a set which was not too small.
-Thus, one would unavoidably require a complex bookkeeping scheme for tracking errors, which is a large part of what we concern ourselves with below. \\
+Thus, one would unavoidably require a complex bookkeeping scheme for tracking the sizes of errors and domains, which is a large part of what we need to concern ourselves with below.

-Finally, in \cite{GT}, Gelfriech and Turaev show that an area-preserving two dimensional map with an elliptic periodic point can be renormalized so that the renormalized iterates are dense in the set of all real-analytic symplectic maps of a two dimensional disk.
-However, this is clearly not as close to what we do as the two cases mentioned above.\\
+Finally, in \cite{GT}, Gelfriech and Turaev show that an area-preserving two dimensional map with an elliptic periodic point can be renormalized so that the renormalized iterates are dense in the set of all real-analytic symplectic maps of a two-dimensional disk.
+However, this is clearly not as close to what we do as the two other cases mentioned above.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The authors wish to express their gratitude to Xavier Buff, Arnaud Ch\'eritat, and Pascale Roesch for their helpful comments and suggestions when the first author spent some time at the Universit\'e Paul Sabatier in Toulouse in 2016. \\
+We wish to express our gratitude to Xavier Buff, Arnaud Ch\'eritat, and Pascale Roesch for their helpful comments and suggestions when the first author spent some time at the Universit\'{e} Paul Sabatier in Toulouse in 2016.
+We also wish to express our gratitude to Hiroki Sumi at Kyoto University for directing us to the work of Gelfriech and Turaev.
+Finally, we wish to thank Lo\"{\i}c Teyssier of the Universit\'{e} de Strasbourg for informing us about the work of Loray and helping us to determine how close Loray's results were to our own.

-\section{Background}
+\chapter{Background}

 We will now discuss some background which will be instrumental in proving Theorem \ref{thetheorem}.